House Titles

 It is my sincere desire to contribute to the preservation of the ancient Gaelic heritage that Your Imperial and Royal Highness so graciously stewards.
 I remain at the disposal of the Imperial and Royal House should any further documentation or information be required.

-I have the honor to remain, Your Imperial and Royal Highness’s most humble and obedient servant,
+I have the honour to remain, Your Imperial and Royal Highness’s most humble and obedient servant,

 [Your Signature]